ryantd42/NY-Legislative-Git/2023/S4063A-2023/bill.md

   ___________

  Introduced  by  Sens.
-MANNION, THOMAS -- read twice and ordered printed, and when printed to be committed to the Committee on Libraries
+MANNION, THOMAS -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Libraries  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general business law,  in  relation  to  prohibiting publishers  from limiting the number of copies of e-books available at public libraries

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: